 Awards and decorations:

-- The annual award of the Gdańsk Scientific Society for 1995 for outstanding achievements in the field of social and humanistic sciences for the doctoral dissertation under the title Jews in the Free City of Gdańsk in the years 1920-1945.
-Political, cultural and social activities.
-Gdańsk 1996;
+- In 1995 he won the annual award from the Gdańsk Scientific Society for outstanding achievements in the field of social sciences and humanities for his doctoral dissertation entitled ‘Jews in the Free City of Gdańsk between 1920-1945’.
+Various political, cultural and social activities, Gdańsk 1996.

-- The University of Gdańsk Rector's Award for a team, second degree, for the collective work Home - meeting of the private and public space in the context of civilization changes of the 19th and 20th centuries;
+- Team award from the Rector of the University of Gdansk for the collective work ‘Home - meeting of private and public spaces in the context of civilization changes in the 19th and 20th centuries’.

 Medals, Decorations and Orders:

-- Golden Cross of Merit
+- The Gold Cross Order of Merit

-- Medal of the National Education Commission
+- The Medal of the National Education Commission

 - Medal dedicated to the anniversary of the Warsaw Ghetto Uprising

-- Pro Memoria
+- The Pro Memoria Medal

 His most important works:

-- Jews in the territory of the Free City of Gdańsk in the years 1920-1945 (Cultural, political and social activities), ed.
-Gdańsk Scientific Society, Gdańsk 1997, pp. 327;
+- Jews in the Free City of Gdańsk in the years 1920-1945 (Cultural, political and social activities), published by the Gdańsk Scientific Society, Gdańsk 1997, pp. 327;

-- Jews at the Gdańsk Crossroads (1945-1950), Publishing house 44, Gdańsk 2000, pp. 211;
+- Jews at the Gdańsk crossroads (1945-1950), Publishing House 44, Gdańsk 2000, pp. 211;

-- Chapters V-VII, 1918-1989 [in:] The history of Puck, ed.
+- Chapters V-VII, 1918-1989 History of Puck, ed.
 A. Groth, Marpress Publishing House, Gdańsk 1998, pp. 242-310;

-- In the Weimar Republic and the Third Reich, [in:] History of Lębork, "Bernardinum" Publishing House, Lębork-Gdańsk 2009, pp. 425-554;
+- In the Weimar Republic and the Third Reich, a history of Lebork, "Bernardinum" Publishing House, Lębork-Gdańsk 2009, pp. 425-554;